gauravk79/nestjs-ipl-dashboard/README.md

 This application was developed as part of following up on fullstack tutorial from Koushik Kothagal. https://github.com/koushikkothagal/ipl-dashboard
-In the tutorial, the backend is with Java Spring Boot.
-However, I choosed to implement it in NodeJS using nest framework.
+In the tutorial, the backend is with Java Spring Boot and deploys to AWS.
+However, I choose to implement it in NodeJS using nest framework, and deployed it to Heroku: https://iplinfo.herokuapp.com/ (check it out!)

 I also editied front end with different fonts and Team images.
+Data for IPL matches is from https://www.kaggle.com/patrickb1912/ipl-complete-dataset-20082020?select=IPL+Matches+2008-2020.csv

 ## Installation